 When my daughter had her selection narrowed down to just a few, she called me asking which sorority she should choose.
 I simply told her to think about the girls she went through rush with and formed a new friendship with because they were going to possibly be in their class and pick a sorority where she could truly see calling them family.
 Many parents like to send their daughters a gift on Bid Day.
 We recommend holding off as they will be getting gifts from the sorority they pledge on Bid Day and continually going forward from tank tops to water bottles and everything in between.
-After my daughter was initiated, I did get her a sorority bracelet from Alex and Ani and a sorority sweatshirt.
+After my daughter was initiated, I did get her a sorority bracelet from Alex and Ani.
+We found some cute sorority merchandise here.

 Learn the facts about University of Miami sorority recruitment here.